 Transferring a property into a trust

-Homeowners and buy-to-let landlords with children could benefit from transferring their property into a trust, which has been reiterated recently on Landlord Today.
+Homeowners and buy-to-let landlords with children could benefit from transferring their property into a trust.
 This strategy is only possible when a mortgage-free asset is transferred to an adult child.
 IHT will apply for properties valued over £325,000.
 Therefore, the ideal property would be valued below the IHT threshold.

 You can use a trust to manage a property until your children become of age.
 This can help you reduce your own income tax, reduce the asset value for IHT reasons, and provide an income for your children when they become adults.